Universal Design for Learning: Principles and Examples for 2023All Posts

 How can teachers apply this principle in a multilingual classroom?

 Teachers can also provide visual aids to help clarify vocabulary that is unfamiliar to students, or provide multilingual students with dictionaries either in paper or digital format.
+ESL students can be disadvantaged in assessments due to language barriers, even if they have a strong command of the topic.

 Adaptability in this area also applies to deaf and hearing-impaired students.
-Teachers should ensure that there is a visual-only option for these students in all aspects of the classroom, such as captions under videos, automated speech-to-text software, or at best a sign language version of the information.
+Teachers should ensure that there is a visual-only option for these students in all aspects of the classroom, such as assistive captions under videos, automated speech-to-text software, or at best a sign language version of the information.

 9. Prompt students to identify key ideas and relationships